pinpoint-apm/pinpoint/pages/installation.md

 ---

 To set up your very own Pinpoint instance you can either **download the build results** from our [**latest release**](https://github.com/naver/pinpoint/releases/latest), or manually build from your Git clone.
-In order to run your own Pinpoint instance, you need to run below components:
+In order to run your own Pinpoint instance, you will need to run below components:

 * **HBase** (for storage)
 * **Pinpoint Collector** (deployed on a web container)